-At the end of the 19th century, the abbey church became a parish church.
+The ceiling of the abbey house was discovered in 1860 by Canon Boudet, who added his own touches: the floral motifs, a few panels and some paintings on the walls.
+The arrival of the Republic 10 In the early 20th century, the abbey hadn't been used for a long time.
+The abbey is a parish church.
 The west wing of the cloister housed a girls' school.
 Then the Post Office and the Treasury set up in the chapter house, of which there remains only a beautiful mullioned window.
-The cloister became a public garden until 2001, when the abbey became a tourist site.
-More to see
+The cloister became a public garden until 2001, when the abbev became a tourist site.
+2001, où commence la vie touristique de l'abbave.

-Take the narrow staircase at the end of the refectory that leads to the pulpit.
-Sit on the stone bench with your back against the wall and speak in your normal voice.
-Ask those who remained in the room what you just said or sung...
 More to see The marks of a chessboard in the stone between two columns in the East gallery.
 In the North gallery, one of the columns is known as the 'butcher's pillar' because he used it for sharpening his knives: it is scored with blade marks - the traces of a not-so-distant past...

 More to see

 A beautiful mullioned window, decorated with a grille.
 This is all that remains of the chapter house of the abbey after it housed institutions.
-In this same gallery, there is a Carolingian period stone that bears the same interlacing motif as on the church: a symbol of eternity...
+In this same gallery, there is a Carolingian period stone that bears the same interlacing motif as on the church: a symbol of eternity ...

+AUTOUR DE L'ABBAYE

 THE VILLAGE OF SAINT-HILAIRE

-AROUND THE ABBEY